 Remember, you’ll become a trainee, not just a listener.
 There are Doctors that never brought a patient, and their names are available for you to inquire about their experience.

 6. Are there any other options if I want to perform some procedures but cannot bring my own patients?
 Will it cost me?

 Yes.
 We are developing a list of patients who are willing to participate in the program, who need to go through different oral surgical procedures but cannot pay for their treatment.
 Those patients are available if you are willing to pay for the procedure, and if Dr. Tatum and Dr. Pedroza understand that you are ready to perform the procedure under their supervision.
 Remember, the patient’s wellbeing is always a priority.

-b) We have prepared a list of special fees according to the average costs of oral procedures in the United States.
+We have prepared a list of special fees according to the average costs of oral procedures in the United States.
 Some of our fees are close to 50% lower than the average costs.
-You will be provided with the info.
+You will be provided a chart with our fees.

 7. What is the protocol if I want to bring patients to the program?